lavenderOdera/weak4jsassighnment/ReadME.md

 Create a function called `counter` that returns another function.
 The inner function should increment and return a counter variable each time it's called.
 Use closures to achieve this.
 Test your counter function by creating multiple counters and incrementing them separately.

+Question 4 & 5 is not required, but is a bonus challenge.

 **Question 4: Function Expressions**

 Write a function expression named `calculate` that takes two parameters: `num1` and `num2`.
 The function should return an object with the following properties: